 Make-A-Wish Foundation of New Zealand Trust was established in 1986 and constituted under a deed of trust dated 10 June 1993.
 It was formally registered on 20 May 2008 as a Charitable Trust (CC24625).
 Make-A-Wish Foundation of New Zealand Trust is an affiliate of Make-A-Wish International, the largest wish granting organisation in the world.
-Make-A-Wish International was founded in 1993 and supports over 40 affiliates throughout the world to deliver wishes.
-The principal activity of Make-A-Wish Foundation of New Zealand Trust is granting wishes to children with critical illnesses.
+Make-A-Wish International was founded in 1993 and supports over 39 affiliates throughout the world to deliver wishes.
+The principal activity of Make-A-Wish Foundation of New Zealand Trust is delivering life-changing and transformational wish experiences to children with a critical illness.
+We believe we need to stay focused on this mission even in the midst of other difficult circumstances, as challenging as that may be at times.
 We deliver the wishes through a national volunteer network and support the cost of wishes via fundraising at events, sponsors and donors.
 We also work with suppliers who provide support in-kind to enable us to deliver wishes.